theodi/certificate-factory/README.md

 		rake generate:certificate URL="{CKAN dataset URL}"

-To generate multiple certificates run the following:
+To generate multiple certificates as part of a campaign run the following:

-		rake generate:certificates URL="http://data.gov.uk/feeds/custom.atom"
+    rake generate:certificates CAMPAIGN=name URL="http://data.gov.uk/feeds/custom.atom"

-By default, this will only generate the first 20 certificates.
-To generate more or less, alter the `LIMIT` parameter like so:
+This will iterate through the feed and queue up all datasets in the feed by default, if you want to limit it specify a `LIMIT` parameter like so:

-		rake generate:certificates URL="http://data.gov.uk/feeds/custom.atom" LIMIT=2
+    rake generate:certificates CAMPAIGN=name URL="http://data.gov.uk/feeds/custom.atom" LIMIT=2

-Each run against a feed will be tagged with a campaign named with a timestamp.
-To add a human prefix to the campaign name, run the following:
+By default it will store the links to result urls in `CAMPAIGN.csv` you can change this by specifying an `OUTPUT` parameter in case you want a descriptive campaign name but a simpler result outputfile:

-	rake generate:certificates URL="http://data.gov.uk/feeds/custom.atom" CAMPAIGN="dgu"
+    rake generate:certificates OUTPUT=output.csv CAMPAIGN=name URL="http://data.gov.uk/feeds/custom.atom" LIMIT=2

+If you want to collect the results of the campaign run in a csv file then you can run:

+    rake generate:results FILE=output.csv RESULTS=results.csv

+Specifying the output of the `generate` task as `FILE`.
+This will collect the results of the import, waiting for each job to finish.